 Step 1: Get the Cache Key

-4. If the method is GET and the request is cacheable, NestJS generates a cache key based on the URL.
-For example, http://localhost:3000/pets results in a cache key of /pets, while http://localhost:3000/pets?search=test yields a cache key of /pets?search=test.
+GETmethod is allowed).
+If the method is anything other thanGET, the function returnsundefined, halting the caching process. - If the method is GET and the request is cacheable, NestJS generates a cache key based on the URL.
+For example,

 Step 2: Continuing the Cache Process if Key is Found

-3. If the value is null or undefined, indicating a cache miss (step 2b in the diagram), the interceptor taps into the handle observable method, searching for the response and setting that response in the cache (step 4b in the diagram).
+nullorundefined, indicating a cache miss (step2bin the diagram), the interceptor taps into the handle observable method, searching for the response and setting that response in the cache (step4bin the diagram).

 Note: Caching does not occur if the response is of type StreamableFile.